RarelyCharlie/rarelycharlie.github.io/_howto/taglist-cleanup.md

 		}
 	}
 </script>
 To clean up a taglist, paste it here.
+The box will accept taglists of any size.

 If a problem is reported below, fix the problem to continue.

 Taglist: